shidarin/cdl_convert/docs/usage.rst

     explicitly tagged ``id`` field that is always used.
 Other formats, like ``flex``, have no such field and the parser tries to grab any scene/take metadata it can find to construct one.
 The last fallback is always the filename.
-For formats that can export multiple :class:`ColorCorrection` , the ``id`` has a created instance number after it.
+For formats that can contain multiple :class:`ColorCorrection` , the ``id`` has a created instance number after it.

-Working with :class:`ColorCorrection`
+Manipulating :class:`ColorCorrection`
 -------------------------------------

 Slope, Offset and Power